How To Negotiate A Private Treaty / Private Sale Property Purchase

 If there is a cooling off period, the buyer can complete the final legal, building and financial checks.
 Keep in mind if the buyer pulls out of the contract, they may lose a percentage of the deposit, so make sure you discuss all of this with your lawyer or conveyancer before you sign anything.

-The importance of negotiating in a private treaty or private property sale
+How to negotiate buying a house or apartment via private treaty or private property sale

 Negotiating the deal is at the heart of this process.
 It’s a time-honoured tradition for discovering the market price.
 However, many of us feel at a loss when it comes to negotiation.
 Since most of us only buy a property a few times in our life, very few of us have had enough experience to become skilful negotiators.